Use a pipeline as a high-level helper from transformers import pipeline pipe = pipeline("automatic-speech-recognition", model="mohdali1/whisper-small-balti")# Load model directly from transformers import AutoProcessor, AutoModelForSpeechSeq2Seq processor = AutoProcessor.from_pretrained("mohdali1/whi

 This model is a fine-tuned version of openai/whisper-small for Automatic Speech Recognition (ASR) in the Balti language (bft).

-Balti is a Tibetic language with ~400,000 speakers, written primarily in the Nastaliq (Arabic-based) script.
-Prior to this work, there were no publicly available ASR models or standardized datasets for Balti.
-This model enables transcription of Balti speech into text, supporting cultural preservation and digital accessibility for Balti speakers.
+Balti is a Tibetic language with roughly 400,000 speakers, written in Nastaliq (Arabic-based) script.
+Before this work, no publicly available ASR models or datasets existed for Balti.
+This model transcribes Balti speech into native Nastaliq text.

 - Model type: Sequence-to-sequence ASR (Whisper architecture)